- Describe the physiologic and anatomic relationships between the hypothalamus and the anterior and the posterior pituitary.

 Neuroendocrine regulation of homeostasis.
 The release of hypothalamic neuropeptides is regulated by afferent signals from other brain regions, from visceral afferents, and by circulating levels of substrates and hormones.
 The sleep/awake state of the individual, variations in light, noise, fear, anxiety, and visual images all are examples of signals that are integrated by the hypothalamus and that are involved in the regulation of hypothalamic neuropeptide release and control of pituitary function.
 The hormones released from the anterior and posterior pituitary regulate vital body functions to maintain homeostasis.
 ACTH, adrenocorticotropic hormone; AVP, arginine vasopressin; FSH, follicle-stimulating hormone; GH, growth hormone; LH, luteinizing hormone; OT, oxytocin; Prl, prolactin; TSH, thyroid-stimulating hormone.

 Anatomical and functional relationship between the hypothalamus and the pituitary.
 The hypothalamus is anatomically and functionally linked with the anterior and posterior pituitary.
 They are closely related because of the portal system of blood supply.
 The superior, medial, and inferior hypophyseal arteries provide arterial blood supply to the median eminence and the pituitary.
 Magnocellular neurons of the supraoptic (SON) and paraventricular (PVN) nuclei have long axons that terminate in the posterior pituitary.
-The axons of parvicellular neurons terminate in the median eminence where they release their ...
+The axons of parvicellular neurons terminate in the median eminence where they release their neuropeptides.
+The long portal ...